Blazers celebrate 40th Anniversary of 1977 Championship May 29, 2017 14:55:59 GMT -8

 “There was a void to be filled.
 And we stepped into it, and people started rallying around us.
 The love affair began at that point, and it continued." - Lionel Hollins.

 “That ride was a total freak show.
 He was the most renowned athlete in the world, basically—especially in Oregon.
 So we’re going down 101, and cars are practically driving off the road when they’d see him.
 ‘Was that Bill Walton?’
 Guys on bikes going the other direction would turn around and ride with us for a while, Winnebagos would pull over to talk to him.
-He got pulled over in Lincoln City, and the cop let him go.” - Oregon writer Larry Colton, on a bike ride he took with Walton following the championship.
+He got pulled over in Lincoln City, and the cop let him go.” - Oregon writer Larry Colton, on a bike ride down the Oregon Coast he took with Walton following the championship.

 In a bit of a pun, Maurice Lucas attended Schenley High School in Pittsburgh, Pennsylvania.
 He would go on the play for the Blazers, whose radio broadcast's play-by-play announcer was Bill Schonley.